 Throughout his tenure with the Tampa Bay Lightning, general manager Steve Yzerman found great success at the draft.
 Even if he struggled at times with first-round picks, his team of scouts consistently pulled top-talent out of all rounds of the draft.

-With 2019 representing the first draft for the Lightning without Yzerman in close to a decade, this represents a good time to look back at some of the most successful picks made during his time in Tampa Bay.
+With the 2019 edition representing the first draft for the Lightning without Yzerman in close to a decade, it was a good time to look back at some of the most successful picks made during his time in Tampa Bay.

 #5: Anthony Cirelli

 As the 72nd pick in the 2015 draft, it would have been easy to write off Anthony Cirelli as a longshot to reach the NHL, let alone excel once he made it there.
 Despite this, Cirelli quickly established himself as one of the Lightning’s top prospects in his first season playing for their AHL affiliate, the Syracuse Crunch.